 - Summer solstice (longest day and shortest night) 21st June;

 - Winter solstice (shortest day and longest night) 22nd December.

-Nobody actually knows the day or the month when Jesus Christ was born.
-However, the Feast of the Annunciation falls on the 25th March which is when Christians celebrate the day Gabriel called on Mary to tell her she was to be the son of God.
+Nobody knows the day or the month when Jesus Christ was actually born.
+However, the Feast of the Annunciation falls on the 25th March which is when Christians celebrate the day Gabriel called on Mary to tell her she was to be the mother of the son of God.

 Christmas is exactly 9 months after the Feast of the Annunciation.
 That’s biology for you.